 With support from the Heritage Lottery Fund, Aberdeenshire's Heritage Education Partnership completed the 'Hard Vrocht Grun' project in 2014, which created an education resource for schools, colleges and researchers that explores the effect of World War 1 on the North-east of Scotland.
 The resource can be downloaded on the NEFA website.

-The 'Paper Treasure' project, led by Aberdeenshire Council, was developed in order to show primary school pupils how to gather historical information from a number of available resources including Council Archives, Registrars' records and public libraries' local history departments.
-Situated on the North East Folklore Archive website, the information available explores the different ways in which local historical sources can be used in education.
+The 'Paper Treasure' project, led by Aberdeenshire Council, was developed in 2011 in order to show primary school pupils how to gather historical information from a number of available resources including Council Archives, Registrars' records and public libraries' local history departments.
+Available on the North East Folklore Archive website, the information available explores the different ways in which local historical sources can be used in education.

-Charting the Nation is a collaborative digital imaging and cataloguing project which explores the early maps of Scotland.
-Thousands of high-quality images, together with important textual sources, are available at their website.
+Charting the Nation was a collaborative digital imaging and cataloguing project which explored the early maps of Scotland.
+Thousands of high-quality images, together with important textual sources, were made available online.
 It is based at the Department of Geography of the University of Edinburgh and involves Edinburgh University Library and a core consortium of 9 other higher education and national institutions within the UK.
-We contributed a number of images relating to the north-east cartographer, James Gordon of Rothiemay.
+The archives contributed a number of images relating to the north-east cartographer, James Gordon of Rothiemay.